boboyiyi/FaceKit/README.md

 # FaceKit
-Simple face video processing toolkit with onnx runtime, including face detection, face alignment, face parsing and so on...
+Simple facial video processing toolkit with onnx runtime, including face detection, face alignment, face parsing and so on...

 ## Examples